 The Porch and Floor paint are extremely thick and it dries super fast.
 I have never painted with anything like it and I feel it will hold up well.
 Be sure the paint is dry before you paint the next rows.

 I highly recommend this painters tape for this project because it doesn’t bleed if you press the tape down well.
 Following the Ace Hardware video, I painted my lightest color first which was white.
-TIP: I placed a piece of tape on the rows that I was not painting yet so that I would not accidentally paint that row.
+TIP: I place a piece of tape on the rows that I am not painting yet so that I will not accidentally paint that row.

-I painted the other rows with light blue and I placed the piece of tape on the rows that would not be painted.
+I paint the other rows with light blue and place the piece of tape on the rows that will not be painted.

 Let the paint dry overnight before you paint in the other direction.
 Paint these rows with your medium color paint.